Early Scandinavian Dublin: Turgesius

 For more than a dozen years in the middle of the 9th century, most of the Viking raids in Ireland appear to have been part of a co-ordinated effort to conquer the country on behalf of the King of Laithlind.
 If later accounts are to be believed, this campaign was initially masterminded by a warlord referred to in Irish annals as Turgesius, Turgéis or Turges.
 According to the medieval Icelandic historian Snorri Sturluson, Thorgils was a son of the first King of Norway Haraldr hárfagri (Harald Fairhair).
 However, that this son of Harald should be Turgesius is chronologically impossible, as Harald was born around 851.
 Turgesius's identity remains uncertain to this day.
 Some commentators have identified him with the semi-legendary Danish warlord Ragnar Lodbrok.
 According to Saxo Grammaticus, Ragnar raided Ireland, killing a king called Melbricus.
 This has been identified with a raid on Conaille Muirthemne in 831 in which the king Máel Brigte was abducted by Vikings.
 Turgesius has also been identified with a son of GuÞfriÞ or Gudfred, the Danish king who fought against Charlemagne between 804 and 810.
-It is thought unlikely, however, that he or any other Viking rulers in Ireland can be linked to native Norwegian dynasties.
+But no son of GuÞfriÞ with this name has been recordet anywhere. Ó Corráin state that it is thought unlikely, however, that he or any other Viking rulers in Ireland can be linked to native Norwegian or Danish dynasties.

 From perhaps as early as 832 until 845 Turgesius terrorised the country and plundered dozens of Christian sites.
 In the process he supposedly oversaw the establishment of several Norse settlements – including one at Dublin in 841 – and became master of the northern half of the island, known in the Irish annals as Leth Cuinn, or “Conn's Half”.
 In the Saga of Harald Hårfagre, Snorri tells us that Þorgils ruled his newly conquered domains from Dublin, and that he was "a long time king over Dublin".
 In the Annals of Ulster, however, Turgéis is only mentioned in connection with an encampment on Lough Ree in 845.
 It is likely that his role in history was greatly exaggerated by later chroniclers and that he played no direct part in the foundation of Viking Dublin.